tangrams/tangram-docs/pages/draw.md

 ####`text_source`
 Optional _string_, or _function_.
 Default is `name`.

-Defines which label text is used, for features drawn with the `text` style (or a custom style with `base: text`).
-Ignored for other styles.
+Applies to `text`.
+Defines the source of the label text.

-When the value is a string, it specifies a feature property to use as the label text.
+When the value is a string, it must name a feature property to use as the label text.
 For example, the default `name` value will draw labels showing the names of features (e.g. any that have a `name` field).
 An example of an alternative feature property label is to label buildings with their heights:

 ```yaml
 draw: